About the HBA Website 2022

 Sources Of Data

-Data is sourced manually from open source Blogs, Forums, and enthusiasts' websites on the internet, and from paper copies of old yachting magazines such as Yachting Monthly, The Yachtsman, and Classic Boat.
+Owners typically source the data for their page manually from open source blogs, forums, and enthusiasts' websites on the internet, and from paper copies of old yachting magazines such as Yachting Monthly, The Yachtsman, and Classic Boat.
 A valuable source of very old data is the paper copies of Lloyd's Register of Yachts, available in many museums such as The Maritime Museum in Falmouth.
 Many of these documents are frequently for sale on eBay at very low prices and as such, remain freely available.
-Past and present custodians frequently email in information that they would like added to 'their' page on the website.
+Past and present custodians frequently email in information that they would like added to their page on the website.
 It is such contacts and the information thus received that over time will make this website an increasingly valuable source of maritime historical information.
+Upon receipt of data the sender is reminded that is must be free of copyright restrictions and that we are accepting their submission in good faith.
+Please note that the HBA can give no warranties that all data on the website is copywrite free.
+However, should any visitor to the website notice any image or document that is in breach of copyright please alert the webmaster so that it can be removed immediately.

 Control Of Data Appearing On This Website